Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Numerical Solution of the Problem

 The cost function in Equation (\ref{eq_t}) is rewritten with position as the independent variable and discretized as follows\footnote{When implementing this objective function in DP, we sometimes observed chattering in the power trajectory.
 This chattering can be the optimal solution or due to the coarse quantization of control input to only four (optimal) modes.
 To achieve a practical power trajectory for a cyclist, we added a regularization term to the cost that penalizes the change in control input from stage to stage multiplied by a small penalty weight.
 The weight was carefully tuned to minimize the impact of the regularization term on the value of the objective function.},

 According to the Bellman's principle of optimality \cite{bellman2015applied}, when a system is on its optimal path from an initial state to a final state, regardless of any past decision or state, it should follow an optimal policy for the remainder of the route.
 Therefore, in dynamic programming, to find the optimal state trajectory, one can begin from the final state and move backward and calculate the optimal cost-to-go from any state to the final step.
-Figure \ref{fig_DP_theory} demonstrates the backward dynamic programming method based on the Bellman's principle of optimality.
-The optimal costs from all of the nodes at $s_{i+1}$ to the final state at $s_N$ are stored as $J^*_{i+1,N}$.
-Then, cost-to-go from every node at $s_i$ to all of the nodes at $s_{i+1}$ is calculated and the optimal value among them is stored at the specified node at $s_i$.
+The optimal costs, as well as optimal control inputs, from all of the possible ($v, w$) nodes at $s_{i+1}$ to the final state at $s_N$ are stored as $J^*_{i+1,N}$.
+Then, cost-to-go from every node at $s_i$ to all of the nodes at $s_{i+1}$ is calculated and the optimal value among them and the corresponding optimal input is stored for the specified node at $s_i$.
 This process is repeated backwards to the beginning of the route.
+As a result a lookup state feedback map is created offline from which the optimal control action can be retrieved for any state at any position stage in real-time.
 Subsequently, in a forward DP sweep, the optimal action at each discretized state node will be known.
+Any deviation from the originally planned optimal path can be handled by looking up the optimal input as a function of estimated state from the stored DP map.
 Let's denote the optimal cost-to-go from specific velocity and energy states at step $s_{i+1}$ to $s_N$ by $J^*_{i+1,N}$.
-Then, the optimal trajectory from step $s_i$ to $s_N$ will be,
+Then, the optimal cost from step $s_i$ to $s_N$ will be,

 where